Contents

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you infrequently tidy your windows, you’ll require to clean the skylight regularly.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you occasionally tidy your windows, you’ll need to clean up the skylight regularly.
 Plus, mounting the roof is the only method to clean up the outside of a skylight.

 Skylight Cost Factors.